-An HVAC helper is a technician who works with experienced HVAC technicians while they perform the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+An HVAC helper is a technician who works with seasoned HVAC technicians while they perform the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.

-Your average HVAC helper has less experience when compared to fully certified HVAC technicians, but they remain an important part of quality HVAC service.
+Your average HVAC helper has less experience when compared to fully licensed HVAC technicians, but they are still an important part of the team at an HVAC company.

-- Carrying and loading equipment and materials
+• Carrying and loading equipment and materials

-- Cleaning and preparing job sites
+• Cleaning and preparing job sites

-- Aiding technicians as they complete installation, maintenance and repair of HVAC equipment
+• Assisting with the installation, maintenance and repair of HVAC systems

 They may also conduct basic tests and checks on HVAC systems to look for signs of trouble.